Axion-Like Electrophilic Portal for Pion Dark Matter: The model with

 In analogy with the previous section, we must ensure that dark‑matter annihilations into SM fermions remain sub‑leading compared to the $3\pi\to2\pi$ annihilations and do not alter the relic abundance.
 This requirement is satisfied as long as $n_\pi\langle{\sigma v\rangle}_{\pi\pi}\lesssim H|_{T_{\rm fo}}$.
 Furthermore, the CMB and indirect detection constraints discussed earlier apply directly to $\langle{\sigma v\rangle}_{\pi\pi}$.
 It is worth noting that, unlike to scenarios with a dark photon portal, where dark matter annihilations are typically $p$-wave suppressed, in our setup the annihilations proceed via an $s-$wave cross section and provide the strongest constraints on the parameter space.

 The elastic scattering of dark matter on electrons, relevant for thermalization, could in principle provide a channel for the direct detection of sub-GeV dark matter.
-In the case of ALPs in Eq.~\eqref{eq:LagALP}, however, the $\gamma_5$ structure of the electron coupling suppresses the elastic cross section by the dark-matter velocity, $\sigma_{\pi e}\sim v^2$, placing it far below the sensitivity of current direct-detection experiments.
+In the case of ALPs in Eq.~\eqref{eq:LagALP}, however, the $\gamma_5$ structure of the electron coupling suppresses the elastic cross section by the dark-matter velocity, $\sigma_{\pi e}\sim v^2$, placing it far below the sensitivity of current direct-detection experiments. \gl{More precisely, the DM-electron elastic cross section is given by

+where we used that the typical electron velocity is $v_e\sim\alpha_{\rm em}> v_{\rm DM}\sim 10^{-3}$ and the mediator is heavy, $m_a\gg m_e$.
+The strongest constraints are reported in Ref.~\cite{XENON:2026qow} and can be re-casted providing lower limits on the scale $f_a$ (as a function of $m_a$ and $m_\pi$).
+The parameter space of our interest, depicted in Fig.~\ref{fig:alp2}, lies well within the current limits (in particular, for any choice of DM and ALP masses shown in Fig.~\ref{fig:alp2}, $f_a$ is many order of magnitude larger than the corresponding lower limit).}

 {Finally, the interaction in Eq.~\eqref{eq:thetaLag} gives rise to ALP decays to dark matter, $a\to\pi\pi$, forbidden if $\theta=0$.
 If $m_a>2m_\pi$ the decay is kinematically open with rate

 As long as $\Gamma(a\to 2\pi)\ll\Gamma(a\to e^+e^-)$, which corresponds to $\sqrt{N_\pi}\tan\theta/g_{ae}\ll 2m_af_a/m_\pi^2$, the ALP decays mostly to SM fermions, see the Appendix~\ref{app:decays} for more details.
 In such a case, the constraints for electrophilic ALPs can be safely applied.
 In particular, large values of $g_{ae}$, up to the perturbative unitarity limit ($g_{ae}\lesssim\sqrt{8\pi/3}$), are unconstrained for $m_a\gtrsim 250$ MeV.
 In the opposite regime, namely for large enough values of $\theta/g_{ae}$, the ALP dominantly decays to DM particles.
 The phenomenology is different, and the strongest constraints for $m_a$ in the 0.2-8 GeV range come from missing-energy searches at BaBar, which set an upper limit $g_{ae}\lesssim10^{-4}$, see Refs.~\cite{Darme:2020sjf,Arias-Aragon:2025qod,AriasAragon2025_LDMStatus}.